 Example.
-On September 26, 2007, Donald Banks bought and placed in service a new car for \$18,000.
-He used the car 60% for business during 2007.
+On September 26, 2008, Donald Banks bought and placed in service a new car for \$18,000.
+He used the car 60% for business during 2008.
 He files his tax return based on the calendar year.
 Under GDS, his car is 5-year property.
 Donald is electing a section 179 deduction of \$1,000 on the car.
+Also, the car does not qualify for any special depreciation allowance.
 He uses Table A-1 to determine the depreciation rate.
 Donald's MACRS depreciation deduction is limited to \$836, as shown in the following worksheet.